 If you think the importers are going to just sit back and take the hit, then you’ve got another thing coming!
 Who do you think be holding on to the short end of the stick when import prices rise?
 Take a wild guess – it starts with a Y and ends with an OU!
 More often than not, businesses pass on additional costs they incur to their customers.

 However, it seems to me that these politicians will just have to settle with sticking their tongues out to the Fed for calling the shots on QE2.
-Ideally, the central bank should be independent from politics so, at the end of the day, it’s still Big Ben’s take on the economy that matters.
+Ideally, the central bank should be independent of politics so, at the end of the day, it’s still Big Ben’s take on the economy that matters.
 Boo yeah!

 For the time being, I have a feeling that the ongoing debate on the Fed’s move will be bullish for the dollar.
 Even though the criticisms are a pain in the Fed’s butt, they do offer a ray of hope for the markets that the quantitative easing program could end much earlier than planned.